-An undo log (or rollback segment) is a storage area that holds copies of data modified by active transactions.
-If another transaction needs to see the original data (as part of a consistent read operation), the unmodified data is retrieved from this storage area.
-By default, this area is physically part of the system tablespace.
-However, as of MySQL 5.6.3, undo logs can reside in separate undo tablespaces.
-For more information, see Section 15.5.7, “Storing InnoDB Undo Logs in Separate Tablespaces”.
-For more information about undo logs and multi-versioning, see Section 15.2.2, “InnoDB Multi-Versioning”.
+An undo log is a collection of undo log records associated with a single transaction.
+An undo log record contains information about how to undo the latest change by a transaction to a clustered index record.
+If another transaction needs to see the original data (as part of a consistent read operation), the unmodified data is retrieved from the undo log records.
+Undo logs exist within undo log segments, which are contained within rollback segments.
+By default, rollback segments are physically part of the system tablespace.
+However, rollback segments can reside in separate undo tablespaces.
+For more information, see Section 15.7.7, “Storing InnoDB Undo Logs in Separate Tablespaces”.
+For information about multi-versioning, see Section 15.3, “InnoDB Multi-Versioning”.

-This leaves 96 available undo logs, each of which supports up to 1023 concurrent data-modifying transactions, for a total limit of approximately 96K concurrent data-modifying transactions.
+This leaves 96 available rollback segments, each of which supports up to 1023 concurrent data-modifying transactions, for a total limit of approximately 96K concurrent data-modifying transactions.
 The 96K limit assumes that transactions do not modify temporary tables.
-If all data-modifying transactions also modify temporary tables, the total limit would be approximately 32K concurrent data modifying transactions.
-For more information about undo logs that are reserved for temporary table transactions, see Section 15.2.5, “InnoDB Temporary Table Undo Logs”.
+If all data-modifying transactions also modify temporary tables, the total limit is approximately 32K concurrent data modifying transactions.
+For more information about rollback segments that are reserved for temporary table transactions, see Section 184.108.40.206, “InnoDB Temporary Table Undo Logs”.

-defines the number of undo logs used by
+defines the number of rollback segments used by